offen/docker-volume-backup/README.md

 # BACKUP_FILENAME="backup-%Y-%m-%dT%H-%M-%S.tar.gz"

 # Setting BACKUP_FILENAME_EXPAND to true allows for environment variable
-# placeholders in BACKUP_FILENAME and in BACKUP_LATEST_SYMLINK that will get
+# placeholders in BACKUP_FILENAME, BACKUP_LATEST_SYMLINK and in
-# expanded at runtime, e.g. `backup-$HOSTNAME-%Y-%m-%dT%H-%M-%S.tar.gz`.
+# BACKUP_PRUNING_PREFIX that will get expanded at runtime,
-# Expansion happens before interpolating strftime tokens.
+# e.g. `backup-$HOSTNAME-%Y-%m-%dT%H-%M-%S.tar.gz`.
+Expansion happens before
-# It is disabled by default.
+# interpolating strftime tokens.
+It is disabled by default.
 # Please note that you will need to escape the `$` when providing the value
 # in a docker-compose.yml file, i.e. using $$VAR instead of $VAR.